Chapter 1 Workshop Notes

 where each o is a commit of the repository’s state.

-Today, we are going to think about how multiple people can collaborate on a Git repository.
+This basic Git Data Model is great when you are working on a project by yourself, but when you start collaborating with others, your project development may become more complicated.
 How can we keep track of multiple people’s work clearly and transparently without stepping on each others’ toes?

 Suppose we start a project in a linear commit structure, as before: